 The Australian Freedom from Hunger Campaign and Community Aid Abroad merged in 1992 to become one of Australia’s largest international development organisations.
 As a founding member of Oxfam International, we changed our name to Oxfam Community Aid Abroad in 2001 and then to Oxfam Australia in 2005.

 No worthwhile task is ever begun except by those with a vision.
 Visionaries however must be practical.
 We try to be practical by giving what we can and inducing others to do likewise. — Father Gerard Kennedy Tucker

 Community Aid Abroad established Trade Action Pty Ltd in 1965, selling goods that had been handmade by project partners.
 By 1978, Trade Action had 22 stores nationally, with profits being used to subsidise Community Aid Abroad’s administration costs.

 After Trade Action was sold in 1979, Community Aid Abroad continued selling handicrafts through local groups.
-In 1986, these ventures were brought under one umbrella called Community Aid Abroad Trading, which is now known as Oxfam Australia Trading.
+In 1986, these ventures were brought under one umbrella called Community Aid Abroad Trading, which later became known as Oxfam Australia Trading.

 In 2019, Oxfam Australia’s Board made the difficult decision to close its trading operations, including our online and retail stores as part of Oxfam Shop.

 In the final 12 months of operation, Oxfam Shop customers helped support 87 producer partners, devoured 13,446kg of Fairtrade certified chocolate, and provided $3.2 million in payments to producers around the world.